 During the 82nd WV Legislative Session, the WV PE Board received authorization for biennial renewals on the calendar year vs. the traditional annual renewals on the fiscal year.
 During 2015, the Board immediately transitioned to two-year renewals of PE licenses, as well as company COAs.

 The WV PE Board completes the full biennial renewal transition for all firm COAs and all individual PE licenses.
 Our WV PEs successfully complete the first 2-year renewal cycle requiring 30 professional development hours of continuing education to be reported.
 From this point forward, firm COAs will renew at the end of odd-numbered calendar years and individual PE licenses will renew at the end of even-numbered calendar years.

 The last pencil-and-paper administration of the Principles and Practice of Engineering (PE) Chemical exam was in April 2017.
 The computer-based PE Chemical exam registration opened late June 2017.

-The first NCEES Principles and Practice Exam (PE) Chemical exam was administered via Computer-Based Testing (CBT) in January 2018.
-The new computer-based PE Chemical exam allows for year-round testing at approved locations.
-The new format includes a supplied digital PE Chemical Reference Handbook and also introduces a new testing component: alternative item types (AITs).
+The first NCEES Principles and Practice Exam (PE) Chemical exam was administered via Computer-Based Testing (CBT) in January 2018 and the first Nuclear PE exam was administered in October of 2018.
+The new computer-based PE exams allow for testing at approved locations.
+The new format includes a supplied digital Reference Handbook and also introduces a new testing component: alternative item types (AITs).
 AITs are questions other than traditional multiple-choice questions.
 Visit the NCEES website to learn more about AITs.